FuelLabs/fuel-indexer/docs/ISSUE_TEMPLATE.md

 Thanks for opening an issue on the Fuel Indexer project.

-_*If you're an internal Fuel org contributor, please feel free to remove this template when creating issues, as this template is meant for external users and contributors_.
+_*If you're an internal FuelLabs contributor, please feel free to remove this template when creating issues, as this template is meant for external users and contributors_.

 ### Prerequisites

 - [ ] Can you reproduce the problem?
-- [ ] Do you know which version you're using?
+- [ ] Do you know which version of the indexer you're using?
-- [ ] Did you already check for an answer in previous [Discussions](https://github.com/FuelLabs/fuel-indexer/discussions).
+- [ ] Did you already check for an answer in previous [Discussions](https://github.com/FuelLabs/fuel-indexer/discussions)?

 ### Description